DM587/dm587.github.io/_assignments/asg-pagerank.md

 ## Assignment: PageRank Algorithm

-**_Submission Deadline: Tuesday, November 22, 2022, at noon_**
+**_Submission Deadline: Thursday, December 7, 2023, at noon_**

 In this assignment it is not allowed to use the module Networkx.

-This document is associated with the files `asg5.py` and the data files:
+This document is associated with the files `pagerank.py` and the data files:
 `web_stanford.txt`, `psh-uefa-2017-2018.csv`, which can be obtained by pulling your git repository.
-The file `asg5.py` is the only one that needs to be edited and submitted.
+The file `pagerank.py` is the only one that needs to be edited and submitted.